Henry V (play): Synopsis

-The Elizabethan stage lacked scenery.
-The play begins with a Prologue, in which the Chorus (a lone speaker addressing the audience) apologizes for the limitations of the theatre, wishing for "a Muse of fire", with real princes and a kingdom for a stage, to do justice to King Henry's story.
-Then, says the Chorus, King Henry would "[a]ssume the port [bearing] of Mars".
-The Chorus encourages the audience to use their "imaginary forces" to overcome the limitations of the stage: "Piece out our imperfections with your thoughts ... turning the accomplishment of many years / Into an hour-glass".
+A Chorus (a lone speaker addressing the audience) delivers the Prologue, apologising for the limitations of the theatre and wishing that a muse could inspire the audience's imagination, real royals could be the actors, and the stage could be as large as a kingdom, to do justice to the story of King Henry V (or "Harry").
+The Chorus encourages the audience to use their "imaginary forces" to overcome these limitations: "Piece out our imperfections with your thoughts ... turning the accomplishment of many years / Into an hour-glass".

-Shakespeare's plays are in five acts.
-In Henry V, the first act deals largely with the king and his decision to invade France, persuaded that through ancestry, he is the rightful heir to the French throne.
-The French Dauphin, son of King Charles VI, answers Henry's claims with a condescending and insulting gift of tennis balls, "as matching to his youth and vanity".
+Act I deals largely with Henry and his decision to invade France, persuaded that, through ancestry, he is the rightful heir to the French throne.
+The French Dauphin, son of King Charles VI, answers Henry's claims with an insulting gift of tennis balls, meant to symbolise Henry's perceived youth and frivolity.

 The Chorus reappears at the beginning of each act to advance the story.
-At the beginning of Act II, he describes the country's dedication to the war effort: "Now all the youth of England are on fire...
-They sell the pasture now to buy the horse, / Following the mirror of all Christian kings ...."
-Act II includes a plot by the Earl of Cambridge and two comrades to assassinate Henry at Southampton.
+In Act II, he describes the country's dedication to the war effort: "Now all the youth of England are on fire... / Now thrive the armorers, and honor's thought / Reigns solely in the breast of every man".
+Act II focuses on a plot by the Earl of Cambridge and two comrades to assassinate Henry at Southampton.
 Henry's clever uncovering of the plot and his ruthless treatment of the conspirators show that he has changed from the earlier plays in which he appeared.

-In Act III Henry and his troops besiege the French port of Harfleur after crossing the English Channel.
-The Chorus appears again: "Grapple your minds to sternage of this navy/And leave your England, as dead midnight still".
-The French king, says the Chorus, "doth offer him / Catharine his daughter, and with her, to dowry, / Some petty and unprofitable dukedoms."
-Henry is not satisfied.

-At the siege of Harfleur, the English are beaten back at first, but Henry urges them on with one of Shakespeare's best-known speeches.
-"Once more unto the breach, dear friends, once more; / Or close the wall up with our English dead...."
-After a bloody siege, the English take Harfleur, but Henry's forces are so depleted that he decides not to go on to Paris.
-Instead, he decides to move up the coast to Calais.
-The French assemble a powerful army and pursue him.
+In Act III, Henry and his troops besiege the French port of Harfleur after crossing the English Channel.
+The French king, says the Chorus, "doth offer him / Katharine his daughter, and with her, to dowry, / Some petty and unprofitable dukedoms", but Henry is not satisfied.
+At the siege of Harfleur, the English are beaten back at first, but Henry urges them on with one of Shakespeare's best-known speeches: "Once more unto the breach, dear friends, once more; / Or close the wall up with our English dead".
+After a hard-won battle, the English take Harfleur.
+Montjoy, herald of the French king Charles, delivers a message of Charles's taunts and threats, scorning Henry.
+Henry tells Montjoy that his forces have been so weakened that he will not yet attack Paris directly, but will instead march up the coast to Calais.